conceptcartography/conceptcartography/docs/concepts/epistemic-creativity.md

 ## 📖 Definitions

-> Quoting Marx: "the sciences offer distinctive forms of epistemic creativity, too: our creative transformation of the world requires us to self-consciously take up our potential as the creature who ‘creates and posits objects’, imposing conceptual and theoretical order onto the world."
-(Kidd 2020, 12).
+> "the sciences offer distinctive forms of epistemic creativity, too: our creative transformation of the world requires us to self-consciously take up our potential as the creature who ‘creates and posits objects’, imposing conceptual and theoretical order onto the world" (Kidd 2020, 12).

 ## 🔗 Relations